Aderemi-Adesada/shino_doc/installation.rst

 Getting started
 ================

-Requirement
+Requirements
 ------------

 `Blender 2.8+ <https://www.blender.org/>`_

-The official version on the website is always supported first and foremost but the developments also cover `Buildbot`_.
+The official version on the website is always supported first and foremost but the developments also covers `Buildbot`_.

-Addon / Hard Ops Installation
+Addon Installation
 --------------------------------

 If updating Blender one must also update the Hard Ops / Boxcutter packages for the latest version.